AnnaWilliford/2018-02-24-UTA/index.md

       <h4 id="editor-windows">Windows</h4>
       {% comment %}<a href="https://www.youtube.com/watch?v=339AEqk9c-8">Video Tutorial</a>{% endcomment %}
       <p>
-        We recommend to have two text editors ready for this workshop:
+        We recommend to have two text editors ready for this workshop: <br>
 		1. <strong> nano </strong> is a basic editor for Unix-like operating systems that does not require graphical user interface.
         To install it,
         download the <a href="{{site.swc_installer}}">